Causes and treatment of hooded eyes

 Hooded eyes are caused by excess skin or fat in the upper eyelid that creates a heavy, drooping appearance.
 The most effective way to get rid of hooded eyes is through surgical intervention, specifically upper blepharoplasty (eyelid surgery).
 This surgical procedure involves removing the excess skin and fat from the upper eyelids, resulting in a more open, youthful appearance.

-Other non-surgical treatments, such as Botox injections or dermal fillers, can help to reduce the appearance of hooded eyes by temporarily lifting and tightening the skin around the eyes.
+Other non-surgical treatments, such as anti wrinkle injections or dermal fillers, can help to reduce the appearance of hooded eyes by temporarily lifting and tightening the skin around the eyes.
 However, these treatments are temporary and require ongoing maintenance to maintain their results.

 In addition to surgical or non-surgical treatments, there are also some lifestyle changes and cosmetic tricks that can help to minimize the appearance of hooded eyes, such as: